hallowslab/imapsync-docker/README.md

 # 🛠 Usage

-- Run directly:
+- Run directly from the shell:
-  `docker run --rm -it hallowtechlab/imapsync:debian_bookworm-2.229 --version`
+  `docker run --rm -it hallowtechlab/imapsync:debian_bookworm-2.229 bash` `imapsync ....`

 - Use in your own Dockerfile: